TotalReport/core/apps/core-ui-modernjs/README.md

 - **URL Synchronization**: All filter states are reflected in URL parameters
 - **Query Integration**: Filter changes trigger data refetch with all params included in query keys

 This unified system ensures consistent filtering behavior and UI across all entity pages while remaining extensible for future filter types.
-Both tests and launches now support title and report filtering through the same interface, providing a consistent user experience.
+The tests page supports title, report, launch, and entity type filtering, while launches support title and report filtering through the same interface, providing a consistent user experience.

 ### API Integration